Flutterwave/PHP-v3/README.md

 ```bash
 cp .env.example .env
 ```
-Your `.env` file should look this.
+Your `.env` file should look like this.

 ```env
 FLW_PUBLIC_KEY=FLWSECK_TEST-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX-X